maierfelix/azula/README.md

 ## ‌‌

-*azula* is a lightweight GPU accelerated HTML GUI for Node.
+*azula* can be used as lightweight alternative to Electron.
 It is based on [Ultralight](https://github.com/ultralight-ux/Ultralight), which is an embedding friendly Fork of [WebKit](https://webkit.org/), with less memory usage and low disk space requirements.

 *azula* can optionally run in [OSR](#osr) mode, which makes it easy to embed *azula* in existing Projects like Game/VR Engines.

 ## Characteristics

-*azula* can be used as an alternative to Electron.

 |  | Azula | Electron |
 | :--- | :--- | :--- |